 Nicholas A Alexander

-Dr Nicholas A Alexander is a Senior Lecturer in Structural Engineering at the University of Bristol.
+Dr Nicholas A Alexander is an Associate Professor of Structural Dynamics at the University of Bristol.
 His main research areas are Earthquake Engineering and Nonlinear dynamics.
-He holds first class undergraduate degree in Civil Engineering at University College London (UCL) and was awarded the Institution of Civil Engineers (ICE) prize.
+He holds a first class undergraduate degree in Civil Engineering at University College London (UCL) and was awarded the Institution of Civil Engineers (ICE) prize.
 His PhD is in nonlinear dynamics (UCL) supervised by Prof JMT Thompson.
 He is a member of the Institute of Mathematics, a Chartered Mathematician (UK) and a Chartered Scientist (UK).
-He has supervised, to date, 15 PhD students.
-He has over 100 publications in international journals and conferences.
-Has an h-index of 14 in Google Scholar.
+He has supervised, to date, 17 PhD students.
+He has over 140 publications in international journals and conferences.
+Has an h-index of 20 in Google Scholar.
 His paper on the dynamics of a nonlinear tuned mass dampers was listed in most cited papers in Journal of Sound & Vibration (2007-11).
 His paper on offshore wind turbine soil-structure interaction was listed in the most cited papers in Soil-Dynamics and Earthquake Engineering (2011-15).
-He is a Co-I of an EU Horizon 2020 grant €1m, (2016-2018) and the PI of the EPSRC Global Challenge Institutional Sponsorship grant (2016) "A low-cost, sustainable technology for earthquake-resilient urban infrastructure in DC".
-He was Co-I on ESPRC: grant EP/D035562/1, “Workshop: Info-gap analysis of engineering systems: Robust decisions under severe uncertainty” (2006)
+He is a Co-I of the £1.6m "SAFER: Seismic Safety and Resilience of Schools in Nepal" EPSRC grant EP/P028926/1 (2017-2019).
+He is Co-I on £9.6m 'UKCRIC - Bristol Soil-Foundation-Structure Interaction Facility (SoFSI)' EPRSC grant EP/R012806/1 (2017-2021) , He is a Co-I of an EU Horizon 2020 grant €1m, (2016-2018) and the PI of the EPSRC Global Challenge Institutional Sponsorship grant (2016) "A low-cost, sustainable technology for earthquake-resilient urban infrastructure in DC".
+He was Co-I on ESPRC: grant EP/D035562/1 , “Workshop: Info-gap analysis of engineering systems: Robust decisions under severe uncertainty” (2006)

 All things dynamical !